yeoman/update-notifier/readme.md

 ### User settings

 Users of your module have the ability to opt-out of the update notifier by changing the `optOut` property to `true` in `~/.config/configstore/update-notifier-[your-module-name].yml`.
 The path is available in `notifier.config.path`.

+Users can also opt-out by [setting the environment variable](https://github.com/sindresorhus/guides/blob/master/set-environment-variables.md) `NO_UPDATE_NOTIFIER` with any value.

 You could also let the user opt-out on a per run basis: